Peddnator/GalacticTrade/README.md

 # GalacticTrade

-This is a a Test!
+This is a  Fictional Trade HUB.

+Made to practicing Web Devolopment.